george24601/notes/ops/network/concept.md

 open too many files -> each tcp opens a socket which exhausts number of open files , common corelation with close_wait state , need to check client side's timeout settings

 Use disk IO latency to decide if disk is under stress

+TCP_NODELAY and Nagle's algorithm, when there is no reponse data, ACK will be delayed to go with other ACK's response code.
+Note if when waiting for ACK, the next packet arrives, we need to send ACK immediately.
+So A sends B, and B won't response immediately, and by Nagle' A will wait for ACK.
+This means if the two packets are from the same request, the request will be delayed by settings (default 40ms)

+Where MSS is the maximum segment size, the largest segment that can be sent on this connection, and the window size is the currently acceptable window of unacknowledged data

+HTTP2 supoerts multiplexing to send multiple http requests in the same TCP CONCURRENTLY

+Chromes allows mmax 6 TCP connections to the same host concurrently